morinim/documents/programming_notes/design_by_contract_cpp.md

     {
       // count() returned zero, so no entries are present in the map Terminal *pTerm = new Terminal(terminalId, type);

-      // Make sure that the newly created terminal is in consistent state IS_VALID(pTerm);

       // Since map overloads the array operator [ ], it gives
       // the illusion of indexing into an array.
 The following
       // line makes an entry into the map